Akagutz/MERN-todo-app/README.md

 # MERN-todo-app
-A fullstack MERN todo app
+## A fullstack todo application with MongoDB, Express, React and Node js